|Bruce Lipton, PhD

 The Treatment of Combat Trauma in Veterans Using EFT

 Note: This article assumes you have a working knowledge of EFT.
 Newcomers can still learn from it but are advised to get our Free EFT Get Started Package or our EFT Books and EFT Trainings for a more complete understanding.
 For more, read our EFT Info and Disclaimer Document.

 Dear EFT Community,

-We often block good relationships.
-Here Dr. David Lake shows how to use EFT to neutralize the kinds of interaction, especially criticism, that keep us back.
+We often block good relationships with our negative feedback.
+In this article, Dr. Lake reveals how to use EFT to neutralize this kind of interaction, especially criticism, that keep us from connecting in our relationships.

-I know of a sure way to ruin your relationship.
-Be a critic.
-Of all the relationship poisons, this is the deadliest.
-Over time, it is guaranteed never to improve the quality of your life.
-I suggest that EFT is the most useful antidote to this poison.
+I believe that EFT can be a useful antidote to this relationship poison.
 Using EFT initially doesn't solve the problem.
 Instead, it helps you to get straight emotionally first.
-When you can be more neutral, both parties can confront and negotiate the truths of the situation more evenly.
+When you can be more neutral, both parties can confront and negotiate the truths of any situation more evenly.

-Criticism can’t work because of the world of hurt feelings that it stirs up in both participants.
-The price for being a critic is often the appreciation, acceptance and friendship inherent in a good relationship.
+Criticism doesn't work because of the amount of hurt feelings that it stirs up in both participants.
+The price for being a critic is often a lack of appreciation, lack of acceptance and lack of a solid friendship inherent in any good relationship.

 "Even if I feel like I can’t let this go…I’m going to do the best I can."

 "Although I can’t put up with this any more….and I shouldn't have to anyway…and he/she should know better by now…I am going to find a way to deal with this."